zeptofs/api-documentation/source/index.html.md

 - When the available funds for a contact's bank account are considered out of date, the API response will return the Payment Request with a state of `unverified` while the bank account data is refreshed.
 Once the precheck has completed, the Payment Request state will transition to either `approved` or `declined`.
 This process can be followed by subscribing to the relevant webhook events or regularly polling the Payment Request and verifying its status.
 - When the available funds for a contact are current, the API will respond immediately with a final state of either `approved` or an error message if there are insufficient funds.

-You can gain some control over this process by preemptively telling Split to refresh a contact's available balance at least 1 minute before making a Payment Request.
+You can gain some control over this process by preemptively telling Zepto to refresh a contact's available balance at least 1 minute before making a Payment Request.
 See [Contact balance refresh](/#refresh-contact-bank-connection) for more.

 ## Request Payment